 - On the Stream Layer Configuration step, click Next to accept the defaults parameters.

 The Also publish a feature layer which keeps the latest observation for each Track ID and Select a related feature layer to provide geometry when stream layer is drawn in a map parameters are not required.
 When you publish a feature layer, you can publish a separate feature layer that contains only the latest observations.
-This is useful when you want to symbolize the current position of an asset, in this case a ship, differently in a web map.
+This is useful when you want to symbolize the active position of an asset, in this case a ship, differently in a web map.
 You can choose a related feature layer that can be used to enrich the output stream layer with additional fields.

 - For Stream layer name, type Ships_Inside_USCG_Districts_stream.